PaulBratslavsky/astro-actions-with-strapi-five/README.md

 </body>
 ```

-And remove all the styles between the `<styles>` tags, we won't need them since we installed Tailwind.
+Remove all the styles between the `<styles>` tags; we won't need them since we installed Tailwind.

-Now run `yarn dev` and you should see the following.
+Now run `yarn dev,` and you should see the following.

 ![form-container.png](./images/003-form-container.png)

 Before we create our form component.
 Let's quickly revisit our `Layout` component.

-The big takeaway here is that we are using the `Layout` component as a wrapper that takes in children.
-In order to render the children, we need to user the <slot /> tag from Astro.
+The big takeaway is that we use the `Layout` component as a wrapper that takes in children.
+We need to use Astro's `<slot />` tag to render the children.

 You can learn more details [here](https://docs.astro.build/en/basics/astro-components/#slots)